-- 25 If a Meeting is or becomes inquorate no (further) business shall be transacted and the Meeting shall be closed.
-The business on the Agenda shall be adjourned to another Meeting. - A Meeting shall not exceed a period of two hours unless otherwise agreed in accordance with Standing Order 53.16. - 27 An invitation to attend a Council Meeting shall be sent, together with a copy of the Agenda, to each WBC Ward Councillor.
+- 21 Meetings shall be held upon at least three Clear Days' notice. - 22 No business may be transacted at a Meeting unless the number of Voting Members present is at least: - three and also one-third of the Voting Membership for a Council or Committee Meeting; or - the quorum set out in the relevant Terms of Reference for a Body other than a Committee, or three if no quorum is so set out. - 23 If a Meeting is or becomes inquorate no (further) business shall be transacted and the Meeting shall be closed.
+The business on the Agenda shall be adjourned to another Meeting. - A Meeting shall not exceed a period of two hours unless otherwise agreed in accordance with Paragraph 53.18. - 25 An invitation to attend a Council Meeting shall be sent, together with a copy of the Agenda, to each WBC Ward Councillor.